 - Top Deviating Metrics: Average Response Time

-Note the state transition events, which mark the moments when the anomaly moves between Warning and Critical states.
+The state transition events mark the moments when the anomaly moves between Warning and Critical states.

-- The timeline in this example begins in the Critical state, followed 30 minutes later by a transition to the Warning state, which lasts only 8 minutes
+- The timeline in this example begins in the Critical state, followed 30 minutes later by a transition to the Warning state, which lasts only eight minutes.

-- Since this fairly simple anomaly starts in the Critical state and remains there for most of its lifecycle, we can probably learn all we need to know from the initial event
+- Because this simple anomaly starts in the Critical state and remains there for most of its lifecycle, we can probably learn all we need to know from the initial event

-In such a case, it would be wise to examine several state change events, to see what clues the toggling between states offers about problems in your application.
+In this case, you should examine several state change events to determine what clues toggling between states offers about problems in your application.

-Now we can focus on determining which of the red tiers harbors the root cause of the anomaly.
+You can now focus on determining which of the red tiers contains the root cause of the anomaly.

 Anomaly Detection flow maps are different

-There are two kinds of flow maps in AppDynamics: (1) the Anomaly Detection and Automated RCA flow map described on this page, and (2) the Business Transaction flow map.
-Each of these detects deviating or unhealthy entities in its own way.
+Each of these flow maps detects deviating or unhealthy entities in its own way.
 Therefore, you will see some differences: